apollographql/datasource-rest/README.md

 - If the string passed to a method such as `this.get()` starts with a slash, then it is resolved relative to the *host* of the base URL, not to the full base URL.
 That is, if `this.baseURL` is `https://foo.com/a/b/c/`, then `this.get('d')` resolves to `https://foo.com/a/b/c/d`, but `this.get('/d')` resolves to `https://foo.com/d`.
 - If the base URL has a path element and does not end in a slash, then the given path replaces the last element of the path.
 That is, if `baseURL` is `https://foo.com/a/b/c`, `this.get('d')` resolves to `https://foo.com/a/b/d`

 In practice, this means that you should usually set `this.baseURL` to the common prefix of all URLs you want to access *including a trailing slash*, and you should pass paths *without a leading slash* to methods such as `this.get()`.

-If a resource's path starts with something that looks like an URL because it contains a colon, you can pass a path starting with `./`, like `this.get('./foo:bar')`.
+If a resource's path starts with something that looks like an URL because it contains a colon and you want it to be added on to the full base URL after its path (so you can't pass it as `this.get('/foo:bar')`), you can pass a path starting with `./`, like `this.get('./foo:bar')`.

 ##### `memoizeGetRequests`
 By default, `RESTDataSource` caches all outgoing GET **requests** in a separate memoized cache from the regular response cache.
 It makes the assumption that all responses from HTTP GET calls are cacheable by their URL.